Our Insight Group consists of 350 autistic adults and family members.

 As part of the Insight Group, we will train you to be able to carry out the activities you sign up for, through online training, Discover Lectures and other training and engagement events.

-The Insight Group is managed by our Discover Coordinator, Bethan Davies, so if you have any questions please send her an email.
+The Insight Group is managed by our Engagement and Events Manager, Bethan Davies, so if you have any questions please send her an email.

 If you want to use the Insight Group to get feedback on your research or project, click here to find out more.